-Over the years, I’ve written quite a bit about screen time and limits with kids on various devices..
+Over the years, I’ve written quite a bit about screen time and limits with kids on various devices.
 Times change, kids grow and technology evolves.
-Here is how we are handling teens and technology limits in 2018.
+Here is how we are handling teens and technology limits now.

 Teens and Technology Limits

 We have 4 kids.
 Our older 2 are now TEENAGERS.
 I cannot believe half of my tribe are now teens.
 When I started this blog, they were so little – and then I only had 2 kids, not the 4 we have now.
 I remember about blogging about being pregnant with our third child.
 WOAH.
 That was 9 years ago.
 My oldest who is now 15, was just 6-years-old.
 Our now 13-year-old was just 4-years-old.

 *sigh* I may need a glass of wine in order to finish typing this post.

 The years have indeed passed quickly.
 I know, it’s SO cliche.
 When we are pregnant, everyone tells us this.
 Same thru the toddler years and so on.

 When we started the blog, the internet was here but iPads weren’t!
 Apple didn’t introduce the iPad until 2010.
 And back then, kids had iPod Touches, not iPads to play with.
 There was no Nintendo Switch or Xbox One – we were still bowling and playing tennis on the Nintendo Wii and playing Rockband on the X-Box.
 Times have changed.
 Technology has evolved.